idesai/tpm2-attestation/docs/Remote-attestation-with-tpm2-tools.md

 objects valid as long as system identity aka system software state does not change.

-# Roles identified in the bare bone remote attestation model
+## Roles identified in the bare-bones remote attestation model

-The primary goals for the minimal bare bone remote attestation are:
+The primary goals for the minimal bare-bones remote attestation are:

 1. To demonstrate verification of an attestation quote.
 2. The quote should contain the digest of the PCR values representing system software state.